Chaseos/ParamountQualityPlus/PRIVACYPOLICY.md

 _Last updated: December 10, 2025_

-ParamountQuality+ ("the extension") is a browser extension designed to help you adjust streaming quality and related playback settings on Paramount+.
+Paramount Quality+ ("the extension") is a browser extension designed to help you adjust streaming quality and related playback settings on Paramount+.
 We respect your privacy and aim to be transparent about how the extension handles data.

 ## Data Collection and Use